 Instead, what might arise if we can simultaneously maintain awareness of both the predicament and the miracle, integrating them in our understanding of reality?
 Our current earthly predicament can be understood as the latest chapter in the evolutionary epic.
 We now have a fleeting opportunity to play a vital role in the story by realizing our potential for conscious evolution.
 As an embodiment of the dynamic universe we are infused with the same creative life-force or evolutionary impulse that has given rise to all the other forms and creatures in the Universe.
 To the extent that we can embody that creative force, our thoughts, intentions, words and actions take on new significance as part of the evolutionary process itself.

-Perceiving ourselves as evolutionary beings on an imperiled planet can awaken a profound sense of vitality, belonging, and a shared sense of identity and purpose.
+Perceiving ourselves as evolutionary beings in an imperiled biosphere can awaken a profound sense of vitality, belonging, and a shared sense of identity and purpose.
 Thus empowered, we no longer have to succumb to the narrative that we are fatally flawed creatures, disconnected consumers, and inconsequential cogs in a machine that is destined to destroy the biosphere.
 We now know that we have a more important role as that dimension of the planet and the Universe that can turn its gaze inward and outward, contemplating and celebrating the magnificent whole.
 If we can muster the individual and shared vision, creativity, and perseverance, we can also embody the Universe’s potential to consciously evolve.

 At this point in our journey, facing our predicament with a unified sense of purpose makes far more sense than maintaining fear-based nationalist and religious identities that distract, delude, and separate us, inhibiting us from realizing our full shared potential.
 Moving toward unity will also entail addressing the forms of economic, race, and gender-based privilege and inequality that cause suffering and keep us apart.
-Imagine the power of people from all nations and cultures sharing the vision of a Great Turning, rooted in love for our living planet and existence itself, mutually supporting each other in solidarity, celebrating our diversity, and collaborating toward our common goals.
+Imagine the power of people from all nations and cultures sharing the vision of a Great Turning, rooted in love for our living planet and existence itself, mutually supporting each other in solidarity, honoring and celebrating our diversity, and collaborating toward our common goals.

 4. Awakening through action: Activating.